-Jamele Rigolini is the World Bank Program Leader for Human Development and Poverty for Bolivia, Chile, Ecuador, Peru and Venezuela.
+Jamele Rigolini has been the World Bank Program Leader for Human Development and Poverty for Bolivia, Chile, Ecuador, Peru and Venezuela.
 His areas of expertise include social protection, human development, labor markets, poverty, gender and entrepreneurship/innovation policies.

 Prior to joining the World Bank, he was an assistant professor of economics at the University of Warwick (UK).
 He also worked for the Inter-American Development Bank, the International Union for Conservation of Nature and McKinsey & Co.